mace015/laravel-docker/README.md

 ## FAQ

+##### When trying to start the containers, it complaints that the network is missing.
+This setup runs the hosted application under its own docker network to prevent collisions and confusion when running more than one application on a host.
+The network name is defaulted to the project name from the .env file + '-network' (ex: `example-project-network`).
+If the network is missing, create it by running `docker network create network-name-here`.

 ##### The worker container keeps crashing?
 This setup assumes you use Laravel Horizon for your queue setup.
 If you have another queue setup, you may change the worker image (`images/worker/Dockerfile`) or completely remove it.